gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/riscv-none-gcc/releases/2017-09-13-riscv-none-gcc-v7-1-1-2-20170912-released.md

 This change is welcome, since it brings the RISC-V toolchain in line with other toolchains, like `arm-none-eabi`.

-Unfortunatley this change breaks the builds for the initial SiFive SDK samples, which implements the direct function names in the `libwrap` library.
+Unfortunately this change breaks the builds for the initial SiFive SDK samples, which implements the direct function names in the `libwrap` library.
 To fix them, `libwrap` should no longer be used, the `--wrap` options should no longer be passed to the linker, and several functions (like `_write()`, `_istty()`, ...) must be implemented by the application.

 ## libgloss